hajke-gu/farmer-startup-landing/README.md

-# FARMER, Startup idea Landing Page
+# Viridis - A gatsby landing page

-This is an landing page for the startup idea ... .
+This is a simple one page gatsby landing page for the the start-up idea 'Viridis'.
 From University of Gothenburg course DIT835 Start-ups and Industrial product management.

 ## Installation